-Did your newborn suffer from Hypoxic-ischemic Encephalopathy (HIE) or lack of oxygen?
+Did your newborn suffer from brain damage due to a lack of oxygen at birth?

 Talk to a birth injury attorney who has dedicated her entire career to these types of cases.